General Disclaimer for website content

 When circumstances require disclosure of confidential information, only essential information will be revealed.
 The contents of specific meetings between you and your counselor will not be discussed, but your overall progress may be discussed in general terms.
 To the extent possible, a client will be informed before confidential information is disclosed.

 The CU Denver Career Center is a member of the National Association of Colleges and Employers (NACE) and follows the Principles of Professional Conduct for Career Services & Employment Professionals.
-If you have any questions, concerns, or complaints regarding the conduct of any career counselor, you may contact Sarah Trzeciak, Interim Director of the Career Center, at 303-556-2250 or email@example.com
+If you have any questions, concerns, or complaints regarding the conduct of any career counselor, you may contact Sarah Trzeciak, Senior Director of the Career Center, at 303-556-2250 or email@example.com